 According to medical statistics, the above complications are extremely rare.

-Is an open oval window dangerous?
+Is a patent oval window dangerous?

-Many experts consider the innate communication between the right and left atria to be normal.
-Whether an open oval window is dangerous depends entirely on the general health of the patient and the presence of concomitant pathologies.
+Many experts consider the congenital communication between the right and left atria to be normal.
+Whether a patent foramen ovale is dangerous depends entirely on the general health of the patient and the presence of concomitant pathologies.

 3. Laboratory research– to date, there are no genetic tests that would identify MARS syndrome in newborns.
 Patients are prescribed the following tests: